What is a Belt Lipectomy?

 Surgery is tailored to each patient.
 Dr Briggs’s team will give you a price according to the extent of the procedure involved, the hospital you attend, and the length of admission.

-After your consultation, you will be issued with a detailed quote of the fee.
+After your consultation, you will receive a quote for your procedure.
 It will include the surgeon’s fee, the anaesthetist’s fee, the surgical assistant’s fee, and the hospital fees.

 We can also provide information on a payment plans and finance options, medicare and private health insurance eligibility and different payment methods such as using your Superannuation Fund.